From deciding on a park to picking places to eat and stay, a lot goes into planning a theme park vacation. These tips will get you started.

 CHOOSING THE RIGHT LODGING

 Once you’ve selected a theme park or two, you can start hashing out the other details.
 Most parks provide a wealth of lodging options, from budget hotels to upscale resorts.
+On-site lodging will help you save on transportation costs, spend more time in the park, and possibly even skip ahead in lines.
 While this option is often more expensive, the added perks can make them worth the splurge.